Taking a Quantitative Approach to Measuring Success

 Technical Project Management

-IEM’s project management process represents best practices derived from nearly three decades in the high stakes IT world of emergency management, homeland security, and defense support.
+IEM’s project management process represents best practices derived from more than three decades in the high stakes IT world of emergency management, homeland security, and defense support.
 Our approach is strictly outcome-focused and claims success only when clear, customer-defined measurable objectives have been met.
 As evidence by a high rate of return customers, IEM projects are characterized by consistent high performance, exceptional quality, and cost-effectiveness.